 We need to explore the benefits of working together and how this co-operation could pragmatically work going forward.

-Our approach is to work closely with our partners, developing a solid and preferably long-term business relationship .
+Our approach is to work closely with our partners to developing a solid business relationship.

 Develop a partnering approach that enables both organisations to flourish.

-It is vital to quickly establish the way that we are going to work together.
+It is vital to quickly establish the way in which we are going to work together.

-Typically we would review the detail of how we can partner across our combined range of products and services and how we would market and deliver this to our clients.
+Typically, we would review the potential partnership options from across our combined range of products and services and develop a strategy for marketing and delivering these to our clients.

 Finalise a formal partnering agreement.

 It is important to set up a formal partnering agreement between the parties so that it s clear how the partnering will work, how the financials will be handled and also ensure that any non-disclosure requirements are covered.